gkovacs/jsobj/README.rst

 jsobj: JavaScript-Style Objects in Python
 =========================================

 jsobj provides JavaScript-Style Objects in Python.
-It is distributed as a single file module and has no dependencies other than the `Python Standard Library <http://docs.python.org/library/>`_.
-It is based on jsobject, but allows for access to non-existant keys (returning None).
+It is based on jsobject, but returns None if you try accessing non-existent keys instead of throwing an exception.

 Homepage and documentation: https://github.com/gkovacs/jsobj